gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 ---
 layout: post
-title:  "Use SVG to optimize non-vectorial images"
+title:  "Use SVG to optimize non-vector images"
 date:   2015-07-31 12:17:00
 categories: image-optim
 excerpt: An optimization technic for image optimization freaks